wagerfield/parallax/README.md

 ### Gyroscope not working on iOS

-Because gyroscope data had been abused to track users, it's disabled on iDevices by default and needs to be enabled by the user in the settings app. :(
+Because gyroscope data had been abused to track users, it's disabled on iDevices by default and needs to be enabled by the users.
+You can try asking for permission via [DeviceOrientationEvent.requestPermission](https://www.w3.org/TR/orientation-event/#dom-deviceorientationevent-requestpermission).

 # 5. FAQ